 In this section

-Homeless Law clients generally meet the definition of ‘special circumstances’ as defined under the Infringements Act 2006 (Vic) (IA) or ‘exceptional circumstances’, making them eligible to apply for an internal review (for infringements and reminders) or enforcement review (including where there is an enforcement warrant).
+Homeless Law clients often meet the definition of ‘special circumstances’ as defined under the Infringements Act 2006 (Vic) (IA) or ‘exceptional circumstances’, making them eligible to apply for an internal review (for infringements and reminders) or enforcement review (including where there is an enforcement warrant).

 Your client may also be able to apply under the Family Violence Scheme (FVS).